HowieWork/howiework/public/documents/post/what-ive-learned-about-architecture-and-web-development.md

 category: 'programming'
 title: "What I've learned about architecture and web development"
 slug: 'what-ive-learned-about-architecture-and-web-development'
-date: 'Dec 29, 2021'
+date: 'Jan 6, 2022'
-duration: 'X min read'
+duration: '12 min read'
-keywords: ['web', 'development', 'architecture', 'study']
+keywords: ['web', 'development', 'architecture']
-excerpt: 'Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.'
+excerpt: 'With a background in architecture and now web development, I have the chance of comparing these two different industries based on my own experiences.
+This post concludes my thoughts.'
 isFeatured: true
 imageSrc: '../../documents/post/image/what-ive-learned-about-architecture-and-web-development/cover.webp'
 readMoreUrl: '/posts/what-ive-learned-about-architecture-and-web-development'